tortoise/tortoise-orm/docs/index.rst

 Tortoise ORM is an easy-to-use ``asyncio`` ORM *(Object Relational Mapper)* inspired by Django.

-Tortoise ORM was build with relations in mind and admiration for the excellent and popular Django ORM.
+Tortoise ORM was built with relations in mind and admiration for the excellent and popular Django ORM.
 It's engraved in it's design that you are working not with just tables, you work with relational data.

 .. note::